 - 1 cup Mexican cheese blend, shredded, see Recipe Notes

 For the custard

 - 1 cup heavy cream

-- 2 tsp Everything but the Elote seasoning blend, or your Mexican seasonings of choice, see Recipe Notes
+- 2 teaspoons Everything but the Elote seasoning blend, or your seasonings of choice, see Recipe Notes

 - Allow the quiche to cool slightly, then remove from the pan and serve warm.

 - Make-ahead instructions: Allow the quiche to cool completely, then wrap in plastic wrap (still in the pan, if possible).
 It will keep for about a week in the refrigerator and up to a month in the freezer.
 Allow to defrost overnight in the refrigerator.
 When you're ready to serve, reheat it in a 325 °F oven for about 15 to 20 minutes or until heated through.
 Remove from the pan (if it hasn't been already) and serve warm.